NotTheMel/magento-banner-slider-learning/README.md

 Magento 2 Banner Slider using REST API & GraphQL

-#Documentation (Not finished)
+# Documentation (Not finished)

-#INTRODUCTION
+# INTRODUCTION
  This project helps adds a banner slider to home page of your magento 2 application.
 ALl the required data such as slider info's and images comes from back-end using either REST API or GraphQL.
 (Will explain how to use any one of them) Thanks to Owl Carousel js plugin to make slider much easier to use.

-#HOW TO :
+# HOW TO :

 Before you begin, make sure all these files are in proper order

-    i.e
         --code
             --Mel
                 --BannerSlider